Sevaarcen/chess-bot/README.md

 | Runner        | Description
 | ---           | ---
 | LocalGame     | Runs a CLI game of chess where the external source is user input on the command line.
 Uses the Unicode chess characters and console coloring which may not work with all fonts nor terminals.
 VSCode terminal works well.
 | ChessCom      | Uses your session token to open up and interact with chess.com using GeckoDriver.
+It assumes that the visualization is in a default configuration (e.g. helper annotations).

 ### ChessCom